-We're working on some magical things, stay tuned for our online store launch
+We're working on some magical things, stay tuned for more details

 Dene Divas was founded in 2021 with the intention of bringing awareness to Dene culture, and more importantly, to showcasing Dene resilience.